Skonamonkey/SmSMS/README.md

-# Android SMS Gateway
+# SmSMS

-This is recreate from [Old SMS Gateway](https://github.com/anjlab/android-sms-gateway)
-now using Firebase
-to turn my android as sms sender
+This is a Fork of ibnux's SMS gateway - Primarily for my own experementation for now, but this may change later.

 # HOW IT WORKS